In 2008, I graduated with my masters degree in Marriage and Family Therapy.

 Although a number of therapists provide supervision, this service is only advertised on their client-facing website.
 Directories exist but there’s often no way to see rates, specialties or to know if the supervisor is accepting new supervisees – unless you call each one of them.

-Video technology has made substantial advancements in the past five years.
-Dropped video calls are becoming a thing of the past, which means that the feeling of being in the same room with the supervisor is now a (virtual) reality.
-Do you see what I did there?
+Video technology has made substantial advancements in the past few years, which means that the feeling of being in the same room with the supervisor is now a (virtual) reality.

 While these are great indicators of the potential for tele-supervision, perhaps the most important reason is the anecdotal evidence suggesting we are losing early career professionals before they even get started.